eduardotrzan/reservation/README.md

 #### Pre-requirement:
 - Have Java 9 installed;
-- Make sure to add `--add-modules java.xml.bind` as VM Options, otherwise you'll have `JAXBException`.
+- Make sure to add `--add-modules java.xml.bind` as VM Options, otherwise you'll have `JAXBException` (This step is only needed if `jaxb-api` is removed from pom.xml).

 #### Run Options
 1 - mvn spring-boot:run